The Mixos manual

 Brush tips & texture brushes

-Beyond a round brush, Mixos has texture brushes and custom brush tips — stamp grime, scratches, lettering or any shape as you paint.
-You can generate a new brush tip or a texture brush from a prompt and it joins your library, ready to reuse across projects.
+Beyond a round brush, Mixos has texture brushes and custom brush tips — stamp grime, scratches, fibres, lettering or any shape as you paint.
+Pick from the built-in tips in the brush toolbar (there are around twenty — edge scuffs, fine scratches, fingerprints, rain streaks and more), upload your own image as a tip, or generate a new brush tip or texture brush from a prompt in the Library's Generate tab.
+Anything you add joins your library, ready to reuse across projects.

 Masks